Cannabis store owners have a lot to consider before opening their shops, but security mustn’t become an afterthought.

 3) Cannabis storage must be secure

-Wherever cannabis is stored or handled, it must remain secure at all times and be accessible only to store employees.
+Where cannabis is stored or handled, it must remain secure and be accessible only to keep employees.

 The law specifies that this applies to every aspect of storage, including: